BOJ keeps policy steady despite recession, sees capex rebound

 Kuroda stressed that there was no change to his commitment of trying to achieve his 2 percent inflation target at the earliest date possible, a sign he won't hesitate to ease policy should economic conditions threaten achieving the target.

 "There was never a specific timing set in advance on how long QQE will last," Kuroda told a post-meeting news conference.
-"I don't think we will face any problem continuing this program."
+"I don't think we will face any problem continuing this programme."

-As widely expected, the BOJ reiterated its pledge to increase base money, or cash and deposits at the central bank, at an annual pace of 80 trillion yen ($650 billion) through purchases of government bonds and risky assets.
+As widely expected, the BOJ reiterated its pledge to increase base money, or cash and deposits at the central bank, at an annual pace of 80 trillion yen (426 billion pounds) through purchases of government bonds and risky assets.

 It also kept intact its assessment that Japan's economy continues to recover moderately.